trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 ## Third Party API PlatformsCopy Location

-Third party software vendors make use of the TWS’ programming interface (API) to integrate their platforms with Interactive Broker’s.
+Third party software vendors make use of the TWSÃ¢â‚¬â„¢ programming interface (API) to integrate their platforms with Interactive BrokerÃ¢â‚¬â„¢s.
 Thanks to the  TWS API, well known platforms such as Ninja Trader or Multicharts can  interact with the TWS to fetch market data, place orders and/or manage  account and portfolio information.

 **It is important to keep in mind that most third party API platforms are not compatible with all IBKR account structures**.
 Always check first with the software vendor before opening a specific  account type or converting an IBKR account type.
 For instance, many  third party API platforms such as NinjaTrader and TradeNavigator are **not** compatible with IBKR linked account structures, so it is highly  recommended to first check with the third party vendor before linking  your IBKR accounts.

 An ongoing list of common [Third Party Connections](https://www.interactivebrokers.com/campus/ibkr-api-page/third-party-connections/) are available within our documentation.
 This resource will also link  out to connection guides detailing how a user can connect with a given  platform.

-A non-exhaustive list of third party platforms implementing our interface can be found in our [Investor’s Marketplace](https://www.interactivebrokers.com/Universal/servlet/MarketPlace.MarketPlaceServlet).
-As stated in the marketplace, the vendors’ list is in no way a  recommendation from Interactive Brokers.
-If you are interested in a  given platform that is not listed, please contact the platform’s vendor  directly for further information.
+A non-exhaustive list of third party platforms implementing our interface can be found in our [InvestorÃ¢â‚¬â„¢s Marketplace](https://www.interactivebrokers.com/Universal/servlet/MarketPlace.MarketPlaceServlet).
+As stated in the marketplace, the vendorsÃ¢â‚¬â„¢ list is in no way a  recommendation from Interactive Brokers.
+If you are interested in a  given platform that is not listed, please contact the platformÃ¢â‚¬â„¢s vendor  directly for further information.

 ### Non-Standard TWS API Languages and PackagesCopy Location

 Noted in further depth through our [Architecture](https://www.interactivebrokers.com/ibkr-api-page/twsapi-doc/#architecture) section, the TWS API is built using standardized socket protocol.
 As a  result, users may develop or access alternative third party modules and  classes in place of Interactive Brokers default modules through the [TWS API Download](https://www.interactivebrokers.com/ibkr-api-page/twsapi-doc/#find-the-api).
-While the API is adaptable for client implementations, please understand that **Interactive Brokers API Support cannot provide support for non-standard implementations.** While we can review your [API logs](https://www.interactivebrokers.com/ibkr-api-page/twsapi-doc/#api-logs) to affirm what content is being submitted, any further assistance will need to take place with the module’s original developer.
+While the API is adaptable for client implementations, please understand that **Interactive Brokers API Support cannot provide support for non-standard implementations.** While we can review your [API logs](https://www.interactivebrokers.com/ibkr-api-page/twsapi-doc/#api-logs) to affirm what content is being submitted, any further assistance will need to take place with the moduleÃ¢â‚¬â„¢s original developer.

 *This is neither an endorsement or admonishment of third party  implementations.
 Interactive Brokers will always advise clients use our  direct TWS API implementation whenever possible.*

 ### ib_insync and ib_asyncCopy Location

-While Interactive Brokers’ API Support is aware of the ib_insync package, we [cannot provide coding assistance](https://www.interactivebrokers.com/ibkr-api-page/twsapi-doc/#troubleshooting) for the package.
+While Interactive BrokersÃ¢â‚¬â„¢ API Support is aware of the ib_insync package, we [cannot provide coding assistance](https://www.interactivebrokers.com/ibkr-api-page/twsapi-doc/#troubleshooting) for the package.

 With that in mind, users should be aware that the original ib_insync package is built using a legacy release of the TWS API and is no longer  updated.
 Users who wish to implement the ib_insync structure using  supported releases of the Trader Workstation should migrate to the [ib_async package](https://pypi.org/project/ib_async/), which is a modernized implementation of the package by one of its original developers.